gdrouart/MrMoose/README.txt

 will perform your first run and generate your first results! (several .pdf files and a .pkl file in the outputs folder)

+Make sure you also create a data, models and outputs folders, otherwise it will complain!
+>mkdir data
+>mkdir models
+>mkdir outputs

 ############################
 # Limitations, known bugs: #